pedro-hs/checkbox.sh/README.md

 ### Limitations

-- Uses the command `clear`
-- Uses the command `echo` (in the future I will replace from echo to printf for a better usage experience)
 - Doesn't work well in some bash versions in mac (I will fix this as soon as possible)
 - Uses bash array, so bash or similars are needed to run this script
 - Terminal must have +8 lines for the script works (except for customizations in --message)